OUR MISSION STATEMENT

 Eleanor

-Volunteer Junior Associate for Development and Advertising
+Volunteer Junior Associate of Development and Advertising

 Eleanor has been involved with the Foundation since its launch in 2020.
 She brings creativity to the leadership team when it comes to fundraising, social media and merch ideas.
 Her skills with cutting-age photo- and video-editing apps is an asset to the team.
 She is active in school and her community.
 She is a member of her school's Yearbook Club, as well as a Girl Scout, a leader for summer camp and is in training to be a Certified American Red Cross babysitter.